Christopher Gillberg: Autism research

-In the early 1980s, the concept of an 'autism spectrum' was introduced by Lorna Wing and Gillberg.
-Gillberg has done extensive research into autism throughout his academic career.
-In 2003, a French and Swedish research team at the Institut Pasteur and the psychiatric departments at Gothenburg University and University of Paris, led by Thomas Bourgeron, Marion Leboyer and Gillberg, discovered the first precisely identified genetic mutations in individuals with autism.
-The team identified mutations altering two genes on the X chromosome which seem to be implicated in the formation of synapses (communication spaces between neurons), in two families where several members are affected.
-Previous studies, such as the Paris Autism Research International Sib-Pair Study (PARIS), coordinated by Gillberg and Marion Leboyer, have more generally associated the X-chromosome regions with autism.
-The 2003 breakthrough indicated the location of the mutation to be on the NLGN4 gene and the NGLN3 gene.
-The mutation prevents a complete protein from forming and is inherited from the mother.
+In the early 1980s, the concept of the 'autism spectrum' was introduced by Lorna Wing and Gillberg.
+Gillberg has conducted extensive research on autism throughout his academic career.
+In 2003, a French and Swedish research team at the Institut Pasteur, and the psychiatry departments at University of Gothenburg and the University of Paris, led by Thomas Bourgeron, Marion Leboyer, and Gillberg, discovered the first precisely identified genetic mutations in individuals with autism.
+The team identified mutations altering two genes on the X chromosome, which appear to play a role in the formation of synapses (communication spaces between neurons), in two families where multiple members were diagnosed with autism.
+Earlier studies, such as the Paris Autism Research International Sib-Pair Study (PARIS), coordinated by Gillberg and Marion Leboyer, have more generally associated the X-chromosome regions with autism.
+The 2003 findings indicated the location of the mutation to be on the NLGN4 gene and the NGLN3 gene.
+The mutation prevents a complete protein from forming, and is inherited from the mother.

-Since 2006, Gillberg is involved in a large cross-disciplinary project titled "Autism spectrum conditions: the Gothenburg collaborative studies", financed by the Swedish Research Council (Vetenskapsrådet), expected to run until the end of 2009.
-The project is a collaboration between scientists specialized in child and youth psychiatry, molecular biology and neuroscience and involves a genetic part with an international study team of French, British and U.S. researchers examining various aspects autism.
-Some of the results were published during 2007.
+Since 2006, Gillberg has participated in a cross-disciplinary project titled "Autism spectrum conditions: the Gothenburg collaborative studies", funded by the Swedish Research Council (Vetenskapsrådet).
+The project is a collaboration between scientists specialized in child and youth psychiatry, molecular biology, and neuroscience, and involves a genetic part with an international study team of French, British, and U.S. researchers examining various aspects of autism.
+Some of the results were published in 2007.
 The project also includes a genetic study on the Faroe Islands.